Discover Mushroom Coffee

 If you’re wondering why anyone would even consider such a thing, there’s quite a few reasons people might look to rethink their morning pick-me-up.

-Coffee contains high amounts of caffeine, which can interfere with healthy sleep cycles, especially when consumed later in the day.
-Others may experience the 3 pm “crash” or sensation of losing all the momentum they gained while drinking coffee.
+Coffee contains high amounts of caffeine.
+Although coffee can benefit your brain in some ways, it can also interfere with healthy sleep cycles, especially when consumed later in the day.
+Others may experience the 3pm “crash” or sensation of losing all the momentum they gained while drinking coffee.
 Some may even deal with what’s called the “jitters” where you may feel scatter brained or on edge if you’ve had too much of the stimulant.1

 Unlike traditional coffee beans, mushrooms don’t provide caffeine for a boost of energy.
 Instead, adaptogenic mushrooms like reishi and lion’s mane provide whole-body benefits by supporting a healthy response to stress.
 Reishi mushrooms interact with your adrenal system to help regulate stress hormones, while lion’s mane makes a mighty ally for memory and recall.2,3